How Long Does Negative Information Stay on a Credit Report?

 Positive and negative information on your credit reports may affect your credit scores, but there are time limits to keep in mind

 Ever heard the saying that knowledge is power?
 When it comes to your credit, that can absolutely be true.
 So let’s start by asking a few questions and gaining some knowledge.
 What exactly is a credit report?
 What kind of negative information can be on it?
 And how long does it stay?

 Essentially, you can think of a credit report as a statement that’s filled with information on your credit activities—things like your history of making on-time payments.
 Your reports can also contain negative information that could impact your credit scores.
 And some negative information could stay on your reports for up to 10 years.
 Read on to learn more.

 Types of Negative Information on Credit Reports

-Common types of negative information can include late payments, bankruptcies, charge-offs and hard inquiries.
+Common types of negative information can include late payments, bankruptcies and charge-offs.

 The good news?
 Negative entries don’t stay on your credit reports forever.
 That’s helpful to know since your credit profile can influence your chances of qualifying for loans and credit cards.
 Your credit can also play a role in decisions made by insurance companies, landlords, utilities providers and employers.

 Now let’s take a look at different types of negative information.